jmlastimoso/marphycolab-website/content/project/ecwrg/index.md

 image:
   caption:
   focal_point: Smart
 summary: Assessing and validating *Sargassum* species records and distribution in northern Philippines.
+Funded by the University of the Philippines System Enhanced Creative Work and Research Grant (ECWRG 2018-02-010).

 authors:
 - wjes
 tags: